Costa Rica: Teeth, Quills and Mystery Spheres

 It was very interesting symbolism, because during the previous night I had been restlessly warding off negative thought forms that I believed were being directed toward me.
 (It was during the month of Scorpio.)
 Paranoia notwithstanding, it was almost as if that energy had permeated the immediate aura of where I was staying, but Pluto’s three-headed hound from hell, Cerberus, was guarding me – in the form of three Great Danes.
 Well, the symbolism was there, egocentric as it may seem!

 It was very traumatic for us to see the animals quilled in the face, mouth, tongue, gums and nose, but most inspiring to witness a stoic dignity befitting their noble breed – enduring the pain without complaint.
 Danes are well known as hunters so the instinct is strong.
-There is a video I took at YouTube on the following link (here), filmed at the veterinarian’s (another vet!); but be warned animal lovers, it’s not a pretty sight, although a very happy ending.
+Anyway, a happy ending with all quills removed.

 Now in the surgery, as a recent dentistee, I became somewhat of the dentist now, as the vet handed me a pair of forceps, told me to scrub up, and help extract the spines from the tongue, mouth and gums of the worst affected Dane – now heavily sedated.
 We had to work very quickly and deftly as there was only so much time before she would wake up.
 We had to pull very hard to get some of them out as they were in so deep.
 We had blood and saliva up to our elbows and while we working, the vet kept on telling me how I had to be careful of not catching some disease that dogs in this region carry, that can be fatal to humans – thanks Hernandez!